dvdsmpsn/dvdsmpsn.github.io/_posts/2020-06-10-disable-lazy-loading-charts-grafana.md

 Lazy loading charts in Grafana 6.2+ is very cool - only rendering items as required is a saving which in most cases is helpful.

 But sometimes it isn't.
-If you have Grafana loading in an iframe, and set the iframe to resize to the height of it's content, then lazy loading is a hinderance - it prevents load of the panels that were' initially hidden "below the fold" of the iframe.
+If you have Grafana loading in an iframe, and set the iframe to resize to the height of its content, then lazy loading is a hinderance - it prevents load of the panels that were initially hidden "below the fold" of the iframe.

 But, how do you disable lazy loading in Grafana?